 Trolley-contact conductors, indoors, shall be so supported that, in case of a single break, the lower end of the broken wire will not come within 8 feet of the floor.

-Note.-Damp wood, concrete floors, and metal parts of crane cabs are considered as grounded.
+Note: Damp wood, concrete floors, and metal parts of crane cabs are considered as connected to ground.